 Most importantly the plan provides the Council's link to the key partnership structures operating in the District.
-The main partnership operating locally until recently was the Rochford Local Strategic Partnership, although proposals have now been agreed to combine the Rochford Local Strategic Partnership with the Castle Point Local Strategic Partnership.
-The diagram below demonstrates how the

-District Council's objectives support those of the Local Strategic Partnership through its Sustainable Communities Strategy.
+The main partnership operating locally is the Joint Castle Point and Rochford Local Strategic Partnership.
+The Corporate Plan ensures the District Council's objectives support those of the Local Strategic Partnership.